Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 Lawson Peak Trailhead & Parking

-The gated trailhead for Lawson Peak trail is located near the base of the valley at mile marker 13 on Lyon’s Valley Road.
-Other than the gate and mile marker, the trailhead is plain and unmarked, providing no indication of your location.
-As always, when parking in Cleveland National Forest, you’ll need to have an Adventure Pass.
+The gated trailhead for Lawson Peak trail is located near mile marker 13 on Lyon’s Valley Road.
+Aside from the gate and mile marker, the trailhead is plain and unmarked.
+You must have an Adventure Pass when parking in Cleveland National Forest.

-The trailhead doesn’t offer a view of either Lawson Peak or Gaskill Peak (Lawson’s sister peak) and offers no hint of the challenging adventure ahead.
+The trailhead doesn’t offer a view of Lawson Peak or Gaskill Peak (Lawson’s sister peak), and gives no hint at the challenging adventure ahead.

 Hiking Lawson Peak Trail

 After parking, pass the gate and start the 2-mile uphill hike.
-Lawson Peak trail, which is mainly a weather-beaten fire road, presents an obstacle course of rocks, ruts, and loose dirt.
-You will need to pay close attention most of the way to the top as the trail winds its way across the hillside.
+Lawson Peak trail, a weather-beaten fire road, presents an obstacle course of rocks, ruts, and loose dirt.

 Within just a minute or two of starting the trail, Gaskill Peak comes into view to the northwest.
-At around the one-mile mark, you get your first glimpse of Lawson Peak.
-The boulders that make up the peak are unmistakable and stand out from the green backdrop of California chaparral that surrounds you.
+Around the one-mile mark, you’ll get your first glimpse of Lawson Peak.
+The boulders that make up the peak are unmistakable and stand out from the green backdrop of California chaparral surrounding you.

 Take an Optional Detour for 360-degree Views

-Near the top of the hill, there is a scenic lookout offering 360-degree views.
-To find it, just look for a wash on the left side of the trail as you’re nearing the top of the hill.
-Follow the wash up and to the southwest for a couple of hundred yards.
+Near the top of the hill, a scenic lookout offers 360-degree views.
+To find it, look for a wash on the left side of the trail as you’re nearing the top of the hill.
+Follow the wash southwest for a couple of hundred yards.
 It will take you to a small peak where you can get your first 360-degree view of the surrounding mountains.

 Pancake Rock & On Towards Lawson Peak

-The trail to Lawson Peak continues over the top of the hill and skirts its way along the western edge of Pancake Rock.
-If you’ve detoured to Pancake Rock, you can access the trail again without backtracking by making your way to the southwest edge of the rock.
-There you’ll find a slope gentle enough to walk down carefully, where you will meet up again with the trail below.
+The trail to Lawson Peak continues over the top of the hill and skirts along the western edge of Pancake Rock.
+If you’ve detoured to Pancake Rock, access the trail without backtracking by making your way to the southwest edge of the rock.
+There, you’ll find a slope gentle enough to walk down carefully to where you will meet with the trail again below.

 Follow the trail north along the edge of Pancake Rock to reach the Wisecarver Road crossing at the base of Lawson Peak.
-At this point, you have the option of hiking north another 1.5 miles to Gaskill Peak or continuing to Lawson Peak.
+At this point in your adventure, you can hike north another 1.5 miles to Gaskill Peak or continue to Lawson Peak.

 The Final Approach